What Is a Pescatarian Diet?

 The Short Version of What a Pescatarian Diet Is

 The short version of the pescatarian diet is that it is a diet that does not contain any meat from land animals.
-Fish and aquatic animals are still eaten but land animals like beef, pork, chicken, turkey and lamb as examples are not consumed.
-Dairy products like cheese and yogurt are still able to be eaten on this diet and eggs are also considered part of a pescatarian diet.
+Fish and aquatic animals are still eaten, but land animals like beef, pork, chicken, turkey, and lamb are not consumed.
+Dairy products like cheese and yogurt are still able to be eaten on this diet, and eggs are also considered part of a pescatarian diet.

-Everyone is different so the reason or reasons that someone would choose this way of eating is personal within each individual.
+Everyone is different, so the reason or reasons that someone would choose this way of eating is personal to each individual.
 Some of the more common reasons that I have heard over the years for changing to this way of eating are:

-- It is said not eating land animal meat can improve your health.
+- It is said that not eating land animal meat can improve your health.

-- Ethics or personal disdain with killing animals for food that have a sense of self awareness and mortality.
+- Ethics or personal disdain of killing animals that have a sense of self-awareness and mortality for food.